castorini/anserini/docs/experiments-msmarco-passage.md

 `trec_eval` is a standard tool used by information retrieval researchers.

-In fact, researchers have been trying to answer the question "how do we know if a search result is good and how do we measure it" for over half a century... and the question still has not be fully resolved.
+In fact, researchers have been trying to answer the question "how do we know if a search result is good and how do we measure it" for over half a century... and the question still has not been fully resolved.
 In short, it's complicated.
 </details>